toshi0607/Go-FAQ-Japanese-Edition/original.md

 as the language and tools have developed.
 See the blog post about
 [profiling\
-Go programs](https://blog.golang.org/2011/06/profiling-go-programs.html) for an informative example.
+Go programs](/blog/profiling-go-programs) for an informative example.
+It’s quite old but still contains helpful information.

 ## Changes from C